Impression-Aware Recommender Systems: Impression-Aware Recommender Systems

+Despite their uniqueness, \gls{impressionsbased} are compatible with other paradigms, \eg sequence-aware or session-based recommenders.
+In this context, compatibility indicates that a recommender system may be from any given paradigm and include impressions in any of their phases to produce relevant recommendations.
+Essentially, such a recommender system would retain its learning paradigm and become impression-aware as well.

-\gls{impressionsbased} are compatible with other types of recommenders, \eg sequence-aware or session-based recommenders.
-In particular, it is possible for other types of recommenders to include impressions in their events and also become \gls{impressionsbased}, This is possible due to the broad definitions of events in \gls{impressionsbased}: they require impressions, regardless of them being contextual or global and regardless of whether users interacted with them or not.
-Recommenders incorporating impressions may benefit from this data type without deviating from their original goal.
-An example of these types of recommenders using impressions exists in the literature.
+The compatibility of impressions as a data source with other learning paradigms is possible due to the broad definitions of events in \gls{impressionsbased}: they require impressions, regardless of their representation, \eg whether the recommender uses contextual or global impressions.\footnote{We define contextual and global impressions in \autoref{subsec:impressions-based-recsys:problem-description}.} In fact, recommenders incorporating impressions may benefit from this additional data source without deviating from their original goal.
+An example of these recommenders using impressions while being designed from another paradigm exists in the reviewed literature.
 For instance, \citet{DBLP:conf/sigir/GongZ22/deep-learning/session-based-attention-network} describe a session-based recommender using impressions.